tri-cods/Ed-Minimal-Editions/sections/preparing-text.md

 2. using GitHub features available in some text editors (including Atom)
 3. using git commands via the command line

-In this lesson we will practice using the command line to push to git.
+In this lesson we will practice using the command line and Atom to push to git.

 ## Basic git workflow